What Is Darius Rucker's Net Worth?

 Relationships

-Darius Rucker is a close friend of Tiger Woods, having met the golfer when he was just 18 years old.
+Darius is a close friend of Tiger Woods, having met the golfer when he was just 18 years old.
 Rucker performed at Woods' wedding.

 Real Estate

-In 2012, Darius sold a home in Mount Pleasant, South Carolina for $700,000.
-In 2009, Darius paid $610,000 for a new property in Mount Pleasant.
-The following year, he completed construction on a 6,700 square foot, 5-bedroom mansion.
+In 2012, Darius sold a home in Mount Pleasant, South Carolina, for $700,000.
+In 2009, he paid $610,000 for a new property in Mount Pleasant.
+The following year, he completed construction on a 6,700-square-foot, five-bedroom mansion.
 Today, this home is likely worth $5-6 million.

 In April 2022, Darius paid $4 million for a home in College Grove, Tennessee.